pinskylab/how_we_work/working_agreement.md

 4. Celebrate what works well and provide constructive criticism
 - Be vocal about what works well
 - When providing feedback:
--- First make a concerted effort to understand
+    - First make a concerted effort to understand
--- Provide alternatives and solutions
+    - Provide alternatives and solutions
 5. Step forward (if quiet); step back (if loud)
--Be self-aware (read the room)
+- Be self-aware (read the room)
--Speak up, but don’t interrupt
+- Speak up, but don’t interrupt
--Be accessible, and meet people where they are, regardless of their background, or position 6.Respect deep work
+- Be accessible, and meet people where they are, regardless of their background, or position 6.Respect deep work
--Don’t be excessively distracting in the office
+- Don’t be excessively distracting in the office
--Our work often requires deep thought and concentration - don’t interrupt others in these moments, and give yourself the time to do the same
+- Our work often requires deep thought and concentration
-7.Be direct
+- don’t interrupt others in these moments, and give yourself the time to do the same 7.Be direct
--Never be passive-aggressive
+- Never be passive-aggressive
--Make an effort to be clear and concise - ambiguity causes confusion
+- Make an effort to be clear and concise - ambiguity causes confusion
 ## Process
 1. Meetings
 - Come prepared and take notes